SylveLabs/RobloxDocs/Mirage.md

     end
 end)
 ```
+Dereplictaed remotes meaning u can fire remotes that arent viewable in datamodel
+Have a freezer and a model inside freezer and parent remote in workspace then model inside freezer
 If u get a userdata reference of RemoteEvent u are able to call it even if its parented to a Freezer because the userdata is cached and no longer tries to create a new reference so it bypasses the **NotAccessible** check.

 Fun fact if u just parent anything into a freezer those arent counted in getnilinstance() so u could hide things u dont want exploiters to see using Mirage.